 Nature of Program

-This page provides an overview of our program and is not intended to provide detailed discussion of our program policies.
-The most complete source of online information about the program can be found on the Counseling Psychology Program website.
+This page provides an overview of our program and is not intended to provide a detailed discussion of our program policies.
+The most complete source of online information about the program can be found on the Counseling Psychology Program website, which is housed in the College of Education.

 Curriculum and Requirements